 - Sign-up.
 Assign one staff member to serve as NCFP’s main contact for the assessment process.
 That person will register with the online assessment tool, add the names and emails of staff members who will take the survey, and set a deadline for completing an online survey.
 We typically encourage the following people to participate: the CEO, all members of the development and philanthropic services staff, and other key operations, finance, grantmaking, and scholarship staff who currently or potentially could frequently interact with donors.
 We encourage a diverse set of perspectives.

 - Take the survey.
 Each participant will receive an automated email with a customized link to the 30-question online survey.
-You can download a sample of the survey here.
-The survey takes 25-35 minutes and you can save and come back to it; as the deadline approaches, participants who have not yet completed the survey will receive a reminder to do so.
-When a participant finishes the survey, she will be able to download a report with her answers and initial feedback on the foundation’s readiness for family philanthropy services.
+You can download an outline of the survey here.
+The survey takes 25-35 minutes and you can save and come back to it.
+As the deadline approaches, participants who have not yet completed the survey will receive a reminder to do so.
+When a participant finishes the survey, she will be able to download a report with her answers and initial feedback.

 - Discuss your group report.
 Once all participants have completed the survey, or your deadline has been reached, the main contact at your foundation will receive a Group Report.
 This report will display the range of participants’ scores, average scores for the group, interpretations of the scores, and guidance on internal questions and next steps.
 It will also provide information on planning a portfolio of philanthropic services and lists of helpful resources.
 And, it will have an anonymous list of the individual scores and notes received from all participants.

 Click on the REGISTER button below to start your foundation’s self-assessment process.
 If you have questions about the self-assessment process, please don’t hesitate to contact us at firstname.lastname@example.org.